scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     2009-12-30    211.6          622.7
     2009-12-31    210.7          620

 Beyond observational data, one will also frequently encounter *categorical* data, which can be used to partition identifiers into broader groupings.
-For example, stock tickers might be categorized by their industry or country of incorporation:
+For example, stock tickers might be categorized by their industry or country of incorporation.
+Here we have created a ``DataFrame`` ``cats`` storing country and industry classifications for a group of stocks:

 ::